linnykoleh/Spring/Notes.md

    ```
    - In tests, the `@ActiveProfiles` annotation may be applied at class level to the test class
      specifying which the profile(s) that are to be activated when the tests in the class are run.

+- There is a default profile named `default` that will be active if no other profile is activated.
+- There does not seem to be any limitation concerning how many profiles that can be used in a Spring application.
+  The Spring framework (in the class ActiveProfilesUtils) use an integer to iterate over an array of active profiles, which implies a maximum number of 2^32 – 1 profiles.

 ![alt text](images/handout/Screenshot_4.png "Screenshot_4")